ZackWilde27/Z3dPy/README.md

 # Installation Guide

+First, install NumPy.

-Simply copy the prez.py file into your script's directory and import it with
+Then, copy the prez.py file into your script's directory and import it with
 ```python
 from prez import *
 ```